insn0w/Demo/README.md

  2. Optimize your workflow to reduce build time.
  3. Push only specific versions to Docker Hub.
  4. Set up a Docker project
-This guide uses a simple Docker project as an example.

  The Demo repository contains a Nginx alpine image.
 You can either clone this repository, or use your own Docker project.

 <img src="images/1.png" wight=200>